Teleportation via maximally and non-maximally entangled mixed states: Teleportation via the Munro-James-White-Kwiat maximally entangled mixed state

+where where $N'= \frac{2x}{3}+\frac{1-x}{3}$ and $N'_{1}= \frac{x}{3}+\frac{2(1-x)}{3}$.
+The teleportation fidelity $(F)$ can be easily calculated by using the formula $F=1-D$.
+Clearly, the fidelity depends on the input state and hence one can easily calculate the best (or worst) fidelity by choosing some particular input state.
+However, the puprose of the present paper is to compare the average perfomance of various teleportation channels, and to this end henceforth in this work we will deal further with average optimal teleportation fidelities only.

+Next, we return to the nonlocal properties of the state $\rho_{MEMS}$.
 Wei {\it et al.} \cite{wei} have studied the state $\rho_{MEMS}$ from the perspective of Bell's-inequality violation.
 Here we focus on the parametrization of the state given by Eq.(\ref{T16}) and demarcate the range of concurrence where the Bell-CHSH inequality is violated.
 In order to use the result (\ref{bellineq}) we construct the matrix $T_{MEMS}$ as

 The eigenvalues of the matrix $(T_{MEMS}^{\dagger}T_{MEMS})$ are given by

 In accord with Eq.(\ref{h(C)}), the eigenvalues (\ref{eigen}) take two different forms which are discussed separately below:\\ Case-I: $h(C)=\frac{C}{2},~~\frac{2}{3}\leq C \leq 1$.
 The eigenvalues (\ref{eigen}) reduce to